 - Salt: Salt balances the flavor.

-- Butter: 1 stick (1/2 cup) is plenty for the maple cookies and be sure you use room temperature butter.
-It should be cool to touch and not melted in the slightest.
+- Butter: 1 stick (1/2 cup) is plenty for the maple cookies and be sure you use room-temperature butter.
+It should be cool to the touch and not overly soft and greasy.

-- Dark Brown Sugar: Ditch basic white sugar.
-For optimal flavor and texture, reach for brown sugar instead.
+- Dark Brown Sugar: For optimal flavor and texture, reach for brown sugar.
 I recommend dark brown sugar for extra flavor, but light brown sugar works too.

 - Egg: 1 egg provides structure, stability, and richness.